AcademySoftwareFoundation/openexr/website/SceneLinear.rst

 .. [#ftonemap] Other terms are used for tone mapping and gamut compression, such as applying a Rendering Transform, Look, Display LUT, Filter, or OOTF (Opto-Optical Transfer function); many approaches combine both color and contrast modification into a single step.
-Here, the term 'tone mapping' is used.
+Here, the term "tone mapping" is used.

 .. [#fsrgb] The colors in the first image will be rendered as observed on monitors which are calibrated for sRGB with a maximum intensity of